 The Federation of Indian Women Entrepreneurs (FIWE) is an outcome of the decisions taken at the International Conference of Women Entrepreneurs held in December 1993 at Hyderabad (India).
-The idea was that the Women’s Wing of the erstwhile National Alliance of Young Entrepreneurs (NAYE) converts itself into an Autonomous National-level Women Entrepreneur’s organization whose main function would be networking and to provide a package of services to the Associations of women entrepreneurs in different parts of the country.
+The idea was that the Women's Wing of the erstwhile National Alliance of Young Entrepreneurs (NAYE) converts itself into an Autonomous National-level Women Entrepreneurs Organization whose main function would be networking and to provide a package of services to the Associations of women entrepreneurs in different parts of the country.

 It was accordingly announced that NAYE Women's Wing will henceforth be known as Federation of Indian Women Entrepreneurs (FIWE) and will have no chapters.
 Associations of Women Entrepreneurs in various Districts and States will be provided to Women Entrepreneurs in India.
 Individual Women Entrepreneurs could also be eligible for general membership.

-Federation of Indian Women Entrepreneurs (FIWE), a National-level organization, founded in 1993 and registered under the Society Act of India in May, 1999, is today, one of India’s Premier Institution for Women thoroughly devoted towards Entrepreneurship Development in the country. it has branches in different states of India with a membership base of 15,000 individual members/professionals and 28 member associations spread throughout India.
+Federation of Indian Women Entrepreneurs (FIWE), a National-level organization, founded in 1993 and registered under the Society Act of India in May, 1999, is today, one of India's Premier Institution for Women thoroughly devoted towards Entrepreneurship Development in the country.
+It has branches in different states of India with a membership base of 15,000 individual members/professionals and 28 member associations spread throughout India.
 Small-scale entrepreneurs account for approximately 60 percent of FIWE's combined membership, with large firms representing 5 percent and micro-enterprises the remaining 35 percent.

-The organization educates and trains young aspirant, start-up women entrepreneurs for their right initiation into business and does awareness programs and business counseling to aspirant women.
+The organization educates and trains young aspirants and start-up women entrepreneurs for their right initiation into business and does awareness programs and business counseling to aspirant women.
 Besides, it provides hand-holding and networking opportunities to them as well as women interested in growing their business further and creates a launching pad to empower women in the regional economic framework and graduated from small to medium enterprises.

 FIWE regularly organizes Enterprise Development Programs and Skill Development Programs in various Trades such as IT, Computers, Garment Stitching and Cutting, Security Guards, Retail, Bedside Patient Attendant, Spinning and Weaving, etc. in various cities / Towns across the country for Below Poverty Line (BPL) youth.
 Training of Trainers' Programs are conducted in different regions of India, for the same.
 Over 5000 women have already benefited in the last three years.
 Women's Economic development has resulted in poverty alleviation and reduction of feminization of poverty in the country.

-Sexual harassment at the workplace is a common problem in both urban as well as rural areas due to mindset of the men who find it difficult to accept women as leaders in their field.
-This harassment of their members is dealt by FIWE by organizing awareness programmes on the issue in which men are also encouraged to participate actively.
+Sexual harassment at the workplace is a common problem in both urban as well as rural areas due to the mindset of the men who find it difficult to accept women as leaders in their field.
+This harassment of their members is dealt by FIWE by organizing awareness programs on the issue in which men are also encouraged to participate actively.